artilatw/docs/matrix516/example/README.md

 # Matrix-516 Development Environment Setup and Sample Program Guide

 This document provides instructions for setting up a cross-compilation development environment for the Matrix-516 device on Ubuntu 24.04.2 or later.
-It also includes steps to compile and deploy a simple example program to the Matrix-516.
+It supports Matrix-516 kernel version 5.12.x and newer, and includes steps to compile and deploy a simple example program to the device.

 ## 1. SDK Download